There’s a troubling pattern in Australian business.

 The businesses that extract real value from brand think differently.

-When brand sits at the centre:
+When brand sits at the centre, it informs everything:

-A proper audit assesses:
+A proper brand audit assesses:

 The businesses closing the Brand Action Gap don’t just audit their brands, they assign ownership.